Filisko/dspf/README.md

 Damn Simple PHP Framework uses the lightest PHP database framework to accelerate development called [Medoo](http://medoo.in/).

 ## Installation
-* Download and extract the repository in your webserver
+* Download and extract the repository in your webserver.
-* Go to **application/config/Config.php** and configure it
+* Go to **application/config/Config.php** and configure it according to your needs.
 * Now you're ready to go!

 ## How to create a simple page